The 11 Best Hybrid Bikes Under $1000 for Men & Women

 • Limited size & color selection

-Schwinn GTX is a bike with the most sporty geometry (similar to the Schwinn Network bike).
-This makes it suitable for commuting and short- to medium-distance trips, even on unpaved roads.
+The Schwinn GTX has the most sporty geometry (similar to the Schwinn Network bike).
+This makes it suitable for commuting and short—to medium-distance trips, even on unpaved roads.

-The tires are wide enough not to puncture as easily as narrow tires, and the ride will be more comfortable.
+The tires are wide enough not to puncture as easily as narrow tires, making the ride more comfortable.
 Thanks to the front suspension, your ride will also be much smoother.

 You can choose from 21 gears.
 This large gear selection makes it perfect for riding both flats and hills.
 And once you go downhill, you can break easily and efficiently with the front and rear disc brakes.